His eyes met mine, and I knew that this was no mortal human.

 As they sat him on my back warmth filled my being, and we headed toward the great City.

-The trip was not long the cloaks and palm fronds made stepping a bit treacherous, but there was always the steady hand leading me to the final destination.
+The trip was not long the cloaks and palm fronds made stepping a bit treacherous, but there was always the steady hand guiding me to the final destination.

 The crowd was cheering, as the man climbed off my back.
 Our eyes once again met.
 This time he looked sad and deeply concerned.
 His eyes moved to the City for a moment then, for some reason, back to mine.